Hybrid Email Moderation in Office 365

 Dynamic groups created on-premises are not synchronized to Azure AD.
 Azure AD does not recognized on-premises dynamic groups.
 This means that all on-premises dynamic groups are not available in the address book of Office 365 mailbox users.

-Trick: To make Office 365 mailbox users see on-premises dynamic groups, you can create exchange contacts in Azure AD with the same name as on-premise dynamic groups, and same email address as the on-premise dynamic groups, assuming that the SMTP domain is set as internal and not authoritative, so that Exchange Online will forward the email to the on-premise Exchange hybrid servers.
+Trick: To make Office 365 mailbox users see on-premises dynamic groups, you can create exchange contacts in Azure AD with the same name as on-premises dynamic groups, and same email address as the on-premises dynamic groups, assuming that the SMTP domain is set as internal and not authoritative, so that Exchange Online will forward the email to the on-premises Exchange hybrid servers.

 While if a an Office 365 hosted mailbox user is sending email to an on-premises non-dynamic group, Exchange Online will query Azure AD, and since this group is synced, Exchange Online at this moment, knows and realize this is a moderated group, because the group ,and all of its properties including moderation information, are synced and available in Azure AD.
 So Exchange Online will try to behave in a smart way and start taking responsibility.
 It will not dare to forward the email to Exchange on-premises, as it feels that it should stand to the challenge.
 It knows it is a moderated group, so it will try to save the day.
 It will shout (Hey Exchange Online, give me an available arbitration mailbox, I have work to be done), and it will through the email to one of the many available arbitration mailboxes in Exchange Online, that we do not know their names or specific email address.
 We only dare to know that the email address of those cloud arbitration mailboxes ends with @contoso.onmicrosoft.com (yes not @mail.contoso.onmicrosoft.com)